OpenDreamKit/OpenDreamKit.github.io/follow.md

 ---
 layout: default
-title: Follow us
+title: Follow and contact us
 ---
-# Follow us with our two open mailing lists

-* For all the Opendreamkit announces, subscribe to:

-opendreamkit-announces@services.cnrs.fr

-* For all the opensource community interested in the OpenDreamkit project, subscribe to:

-opendreamkit-community@services.cnrs.fr

 # Follow us on the net and social media